 I’m often amazed at their makeshift contrivances.
 And their unusual, often ingenious, ways of reusing and up-cycling.
 Some of the oddest containers employed as plant pots.
 The strangest objects joined to form fences.
 Nothing, it seems, goes to waste, but gets reused for something.

-None the less, the packaging of a departing gift from an elderly paesana (fellow countrywoman) surprised me.
+None the less, the way an elderly paesana (fellow countrywoman) packaged a gift surprised me.

 An old juice bottle filled with wonderful extra, extra virgin olive oil straight from her trees.
 And home-cured olives ready to eat!
 And who else but these delightful, thrifty people would present them in a plastic juice bottle and empty cookie bag, tied with a strip cut from durable plastic?
 Not me!
 I’ve always just considered such things trash, not reusable items!